ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 ## Design and Architecture

-the change will mostly happen in plasma client.
-Here we may add a virtual class for specific store client to inherit. we propose to: (1) first expose the interface of plasma client, this will not change any logic of raylet (2) then add a new client implementation for that interface (e.g. vineyard client).
-Since the vineyard provides similar APIs as Plasma, the client implementation here may just wrap the request and forward to vineyard server instead of plasma server.
+The change will mostly happen in plasma client.
+We propose to: (1) first expose the interface of plasma client, this will not change any logic of raylet (2) then add a new client implementation for that interface (e.g. vineyard client).
+Since the vineyard provides similar APIs as Plasma, the client implementation here may just wrap the request and forward to vineyard server instead of Plasma server.
 (3) handle the spilling and callback of vineyard.
+(4) handle the cpp/python/java wrapper.

 **Step 1: Expose the interface (for third-party object store client)**.
-Define a mutually agreed interface for a third-party object store to inherit.
-Make the `PlasmaClientImpl` to inherit the `ClientImplInterface`.
-By defining the required ability of a store client, allow other object stores (.e.g vineyard) to act like a plasma mock.
+Define mutually agreed interfaces for a third-party object store to inherit.
+(The `PlasmaClientImpl` inherits the `ClientImplInterface`.)
+By defining the required ability of a store client, allowing other object stores (.e.g vineyard) to serve like a plasma mock.
 In this step, we will not add or delete anything into raylet.

 ```c++